 4. Send in the snake to unclog a shower drain

-If there is one tool we’d recommend every householder should have to hand, it’s a plumber’s snake (sometimes called a drain auger or drain snake), which will prove handy for unclogging any blocked sink or drain around the home.
+If there is one tool we’d recommend every householder should have to hand, it’s a plumber’s snake (sometimes called a drain auger or drain snake).
+This, plus knowing how to use a drain snake correctly, will prove handy for unclogging any blocked sink or drain around the home.

 5. Check your shower drain is clear